Digital Twin 101

-Przemyslaw: What is crucial here are the nonlinear simulations, especially the mechanical ones.
-This is because material behaves very differently, e.g. depending on temperature and time.
-And since for the power inverter we cannot apply physical sensors at all the places where we would like to have them.
+Przemyslaw: What is crucial here are the nonlinear simulations, especially the mechanical simulations.
+This is because the material behaves very differently, e.g., depending on the temperature and time.
+For the power inverter, we cannot apply physical sensors at all the places where we would like to have them.
 This is where the combination of nonlinear simulations, virtual sensors, and machine learning is giving us a real edge.
-This is the foundation for new applications like the estimation of the state of health of the devices, including prognostics and health management for power electronics.
-And once we have this established, we can then even think about predictive maintenance for electronics systems.
+This is the foundation for new applications such as the estimation of the state of health of the devices, including prognostics and health management for power electronics.
+Once we have this established, we can then even think about predictive maintenance for electronics systems.

 Dirk: The Digital Twin really supports the entire product life-cycle?

 Przemyslaw: Yes, this is important.
-Digital Twins start with the designing of our power devices.
-Then we are tracking what happens during the production.
-And finally we start with the reliability assessment of our devices in the field until actually the component goes out of the field.
+Digital Twins start with the design of our power devices.
+Then we track what happens during production.
+Finally, we start with the reliability assessment of our devices in the field until the component actually goes out of the field.
 And this is the moment when the Digital Twin will reach its end of use.
-And that means Digital Twin for me, it is right from the beginning of the design process until the end of life of the device.
+In addition, that means Digital Twin for me, it is right from the beginning of the design process until the end of life of the device.

 Dirk: During operations, where does the Digital Twin actually reside in your architecture?

 Przemyslaw: That is a very important point.
-Especially for applications where the Digital Twin is applied to assets in the field, it is important to have them running on-board the asset, e.g. the car.
-This means we are not relying on very large clusters for Digital Twin processing but can use the microprocessor or microcontroller which is running in the car.
-By implementing the Digital Twins in the car, we don't have to transfer all the data to the remote cloud services.
+Especially for applications where the Digital Twin is applied to assets in the field, it is important to have them run on-board the asset, e.g., the car.
+This means that we are not relying on very large clusters for Digital Twin processing but can use the microprocessor or microcontroller that is running in the car.
+By implementing the Digital Twins in the car, we do not have to transfer all the data to remote cloud services.